opencv/opencv/modules/imgproc/doc/filtering.rst

     :param anchor: Anchor position within the element.
 The default value  :math:`(-1, -1)`  means that the anchor is at the center.
 Note that only the shape of a cross-shaped element depends on the anchor position.
 In other cases the anchor just regulates how much the result of the morphological operation is shifted.

-The function constructs and returns the structuring element that can be then passed to :func:`createMorphologyFilter`,
+The function constructs and returns the structuring element that can be then passed to :cpp:func:`createMorphologyFilter`,
-:func:`erode`,
+:cpp:func:`erode`,
-:func:`dilate` or
+:cpp:func:`dilate` or
-:func:`morphologyEx` .
+:cpp:func:`morphologyEx` .
 But you can also construct an arbitrary binary mask yourself and use it as the structuring element.

 .. index:: medianBlur

 medianBlur
 --------------
-.. c:function:: void medianBlur( const Mat& src, Mat& dst, int ksize )
+.. cpp:function:: void medianBlur( InputArray src, OutputArray dst, int ksize )

     Smoothes an image using the median filter.